Glenn T. Seaborg Institute

 Basic Qualifications:

-• To be eligible you must have completed a Ph.D. in chemistry, physics, engineering, or a related field within the last 5 years
+• To be eligible you must have completed a Ph.D. in chemistry, physics, engineering, or a related field with in the last 5 years.

 • Visa sponsorship is not available for this position